mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 This feature is really helpful when you have to define a custom behavior for one of your routes that differs from the default one that you defined at endpoint level.

 If **inherited** flag is enabled the field will inherit the behavior from its endpoint.
-By unchecking it, you can set specific rules for the selected route.
+By uncheck it, you can set specific rules for the selected route.

 :::tip
 For example, we can set that the `DELETE /` route can only be reserved for a specific group of users (admin).
-If it differes from the endpoint settings we must choose not to inherit global settings; we can uncheck the "inherited" flag and, in the input field, we are now able to write: `groups.admin`.
+If it differs from the endpoint settings we must choose not to inherit global settings; we can uncheck the "inherited" flag and, in the input field, we are now able to write: `groups.admin`.

 ![route example](img/example-endpoints.png)
 :::